Sethian

 “To base the gameplay entirely on interacting in an alien language you get to learn on-the-fly was a bold premise, but it's actually so cool.”

-“In terms of gameplay, in the beginning it does hold your hand a little too much.”
+“In terms of gameplay, at the beginning it holds your hand a little too much.”

 - 60 % positive mentions

-The music in the game is widely praised for its brilliance and atmospheric quality, featuring a soft, spacey ambient soundtrack that enhances the overall experience.
-Many players feel that the soundtrack is compelling enough to warrant playing the game solely for the music, complementing its focus on language and meaning.
+The music in the game is widely praised for its brilliant and atmospheric quality, featuring a soft, spacey ambient soundtrack that enhances the overall experience.
+Many players feel that the soundtrack alone makes the game worth playing, as it complements the themes of language and meaning while providing a compelling backdrop for the gameplay.

 “The soundtrack is absolutely brilliant and it might be worth playing just to listen to it.”